Why Catnip ?

 After the reaction we got from our gang we gave some of the catnip to some friends and family members who had cats of their own.
 Their reaction was exactly the same as ours.
 The cats loved it !
 We started to get requests from friends and friends of friends for catnip and realising that our catnip is so much superior to the stuff you can get in petshops and online we decided to try catnip farming in Ireland!
 So we rented a small amount of ground in early 2015 and started to grow a bit more.
 We started to sell the new crop at cat shows throughout Ireland.

 The customers at cat shows are real cat lovers and naturally very demanding as they only want the very best for their cats.
 Yet again the feedback was 100% positive.
 We expanded production again in 2016 and started selling through our own website and through Amazon, where we have great ratings.
-2017 was our biggest harvest so far and this year we will to start to sell through retail stores as well.
+Since 2017 we have also been selling through retail stores as well.
 Throughout this expansion the ethos has remained the same.
 We are working to provide fun for cats and their owners.
 Knowing this makes our work fun as well.

 How we grow our catnip